-Food Communities is a social enterprise that promotes and facilitates the growing and distribution of truly local, non-packaged, organic food by the community for the community.
+Food Communities is a social enterprise that promotes and facilitates the growing and sharing of truly local, non-packaged, organic food by the community for the community.

 HOW TO GET INVOLVED

-• BECOME A SUPPORTER of our cause by contributing a regular monthly payment or making a one-off donation.
+• BECOME A SUPPORTER of our cause by contributing a regular monthly payment.

 The vast majority of people in the UK rarely eat locally grown food and the vast majority of home gardens are not used for growing food.
 As a society we urgently need to eradicate food poverty and reduce food miles and plastic packaging and we can do this if we prioritise local food and better manage our time and resources.
 We have the skills, materials and the space to do it.
 But more of us need to get stuck in if eating truly local food is going to become the norm again.
 Food Communities aims to provide the necessary encouragement, support and infrastructure to facilitate this.